SAH 2023 Annual International Conference

 West Chester University

 Preference is given to candidates who are not presenting papers at the conference, although the committee reserves the right to make the award to a candidate who is presenting.
-Eligible expenses up to $2,110.00 will be reimbursed for travel and lodging.
-Additionally, the national organization will waive the Student Conference Registration Fee (a $150 value).
+Eligible expenses up to $2,500.00 will be reimbursed for travel and lodging.
+Additionally, the Chapter will cover an annual student digital membership (a $60 value) and the national organization will waive the Student Conference Registration Fee (a $175 value).

 The Fellow is required to present a program to the Philadelphia Chapter within six months of the conclusion of the Conference.
 The program may be on current research or another subject agreed upon by the Fellow and the Chapter officers.
 Reimbursement of $125.00 of the total eligible expenses will be withheld until this presentation is made or will be forfeited by the Fellowship winner.